American propaganda during World War II

 During American involvement in World War II (1941–45), propaganda was used to increase support for the war and commitment to an Allied victory.
 Using a vast array of media, propagandists instigated hatred for the enemy and support for America's allies, urged greater public effort for war production and victory gardens, persuaded people to save some of their material so that more material could be used for the war effort, and sold war bonds.
 Patriotism became the central theme of advertising throughout the war, as large scale campaigns were launched to sell war bonds, promote efficiency in factories, reduce ugly rumors, and maintain civilian morale.
 The war consolidated the advertising industry's role in American society, deflecting earlier criticism.
-The axis leaders were portrayed as cartoon caricatures to make them appear foolish and idiotic.
+The leaders of the Axis powers were portrayed as cartoon caricatures, in order to make them appear foolish and idiotic.
+The American government produced posters, films, and radio programs as much as it produced ammunition and weapons of war.
+In fact, posters, films, books, and animations were weapons to capture the hearts and minds of American citizens.
+All of this was designed to create a society that supported the war.

 Campaign

 At first, the government was reluctant to engage in propaganda campaigns, but pressure from the media, the business sector and advertisers who wanted direction persuaded the government to take an active role.
 Even so, the government insisted that its actions were not propaganda, but a means of providing information.
 These efforts were slowly and haphazardly formed into a more unified propaganda effort, although never to the level of World War I.

 In 1942, President Franklin D. Roosevelt created the Office of War Information (OWI).
 This mid-level agency joined a host of other wartime agencies, including the War and State Departments, in the dissemination of war information and propaganda.
 Officials at OWI used numerous tools to communicate to the American public.
 These included Hollywood movie studios, radio stations and printing presses.

 The Writers' War Board was privately organized for the purposes of propaganda and often acted as liaison between the government and the writers.
 Many of the writers involved regarded their efforts as superior to governmental propaganda, as they regarded their material as bolder and more responsive than governmental efforts.
 However, the writers both responded to official requests and initiated their own campaigns.

 In 1944 (lasting until 1948), prominent U.S. policy makers launched a domestic propaganda campaign aimed at convincing the U.S. public to accept a harsh peace for the German people.
 One method used in this campaign was an attempt to remove the commonly held view that the German people and the Nazi party were separate entities.
 A key participant in this campaign was the Writers' War Board, which was closely associated with the Roosevelt administration.